Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 How it works
 -------------

-With the award-winning |PM|, you first and foremost prioritize the security of your personal information and data.
+With the award-winning :term:`Particl Marketplace`, you first and foremost prioritize the security of your personal information and data.
 It is, simply put, the most secure and private online marketplace on the web.

 It relies on open-source technologies that are openly audited, inspected, and improved by the global community.
 Each and every single component of the marketplace is designed to keep you, your funds, and your personal information safe.

-However, |PM| is based on distributed ledger and :term:`peer-to-peer` technologies, which you may know by hearing Blockchain and Bitcoin's synonyms.
+However, the :term:`Particl Marketplace` is based on distributed ledger and :term:`peer-to-peer` technologies, which you may know by hearing Blockchain and Bitcoin's synonyms.
 It runs on a distributed network (:term:`Particl Network`) of :term:`nodes` hosted by volunteers scattered across the world.
 It is an entirely autonomous platform that doesn’t require any central party to operate, which means no company or organization is between buyers and sellers.

 .. raw:: html